 The roads in the neighborhood are made of tightly packed dirt.
 There are some areas where the dirt is a bit softer.
 Most cars have no problem getting around.

 *Prices include tax.
 Please see my 4 other listings: Thunderbird Lodge Retreat (Mesa House, Rock House, Shell House, Park View House).
 All are located in different locations near Joshua Tree National Park, on 15 (or more) acres each.
 Each cabin is separate from the other, they are located on their own parcels of land and are private from one another.

 Smoking is prohibited inside our cabin.
 Smokers are welcome to smoke outside of the cabin, ashtrays are provided.

-My grandfather, a former LA police officer, came here in the 30s.
-When he moved up here, there was only a dirt road from Banning on -- probably going for 30 miles.
-He was a well-known character who made his own beer during prohibition and ran the cabins now known as Willie Boy's Restaurant in Morongo Valley.
-We'd visit my grandparents on the weekends and in the summer.
+Prior to moving to the community, she visited since the early 1960s to spend time with family who lived here.
+In the 1930s, her grandfather, a former LA police officer and Texas cowboy, relocated to the area.
+When he first arrived, there was only a dirt road from Banning on – for about 30 miles.
+He was a well-known local character.
+During prohibition, he made his own beer and also ran the cabins now known as Willie Boy's Restaurant in Morongo Valley.
+Lori and her family visited often on the weekends and during summers.

 Five years ago, she started converting homesteader cabins that had previously been longterm rentals.
 After the financial collapse of 2008, as well as surviving both her husband and mother dying (in 2011 and 2010 respectively), Lori was at a crossroads in her life.
 She was also in a bit of financial panic.
 And had to figure something out.
 Lori decided to just go for it.... starting the Thunderbird Lodge Retreat.
 Her vision is to create an oasis in the desert with comfortable, charming spaces for adventurous, artistic travelers.